'My degree has provided an incredible platform from which to launch my career...'

 ‘I enjoyed so many aspects,’ she says.
 ‘The content we learn isn’t just New Zealand based; the health models are international, and actually implemented in real life scenarios.
 We constantly have a wide selection of amazing guest speakers, from all over the world with so much experience and wisdom to pass on.’

-‘I personally loved receiving a problem regarding a health issue and writing an essay on how to solve it, the potential consequences and cost-benefit analysis of my decisions, etc.’
+‘I personally loved receiving a problem regarding a health issue and writing an essay on how to solve it, the potential consequences and cost-benefit analysis of my decisions, stakeholder analysis, ethical implications, and prediction of success really played into my strengths of having an analytical personality.’

-Romana had the opportunity to put this into practice during an internship with the Christchurch District Health Board.
+Romana had the opportunity to put these passions into practice during an internship with the Christchurch District Health Board.

 ‘I was allocated a number of tasks by the CDHB, including organising community events, and later writing a research paper based on the outcome of these events.
 It was an excellent learning experience, especially for getting accustomed to a professional environment, and seeing how my degree was applied to real life scenarios.’